Dakar's skyline and surroundings boast several landmarks its history, culture, and aspirations.

 Numerous smaller galleries showcase the works of local Senegalese artists, including paintings, sculptures, and mixed media.
 Explore areas like Almadies, Plateau, and notably the Village Artisanal de Soumbédioune.

-A hypersaline salt lake, approximately 30-40 km to the northeastern region of Dakar, for its distinct pink hue.
+A hypersaline salt lake, approximately 30-40 km to the northeast of Dakar, for its distinct pink hue.
 The color from Dunaliella salina algae, which thrives in the lake's high salt content.
 Salt harvesting a major activity here.
 Tourists can observe salt harvesters at work.
 Floating in the lake (like the Dead Sea) a popular activity.

-A small group of volcanic islands located just off the coast of Dakar, a wildlife reserve and an important breeding ground for seabirds, notably the red-billed tropicbird.
+A small group of volcanic islands located just off the coast of Dakar, a wildlife reserve and an important breeding ground for seabirds, particularly the red-billed tropicbird.
 One of the smallest national parks globally.
 Access to the largest island limited to protect wildlife and the easily damaged ecosystem.
 Visitors can hike on designated trails.

 Discover Corniche ViewsA reptile research and conservation center located within the grounds of the IFAN Museum.
-It on the study and safekeeping of Senegal's snake population.
+It on the study and preservation of Senegal's snake population.
 Houses various snakes and other reptiles found in the region.

 Dakar several museums and cultural institutions that deep insights into African history, art, and civilizations.